 Inappropriate and unwanted behavior is probably the most used reason why dogs are returned to shelters.
 Pet owners are taken by surprise by the behaviors of their adopted dogs once they’ve begun settling in like inappropriate peeing & pooping, separation anxiety, excessive digging & chewing, too much energy, leash & food aggression, digging, and many more.

-Though some inappropriate behaviors just need some getting used to and eventually disappear in a span of time, a pet parent must wholeheartedly accept their fur-baby’s flaws and learn how to manage them.
+Though some inappropriate behaviors just need some getting used to and eventually disappear in a span of time, it can be frustrating and exhausting for a pet parent.
+It's best to accept a furbaby’s flaws and learn how to manage them.

 - Find a dog trainer or attend a dog basic training class.